-Dr Thomas J. Colacot received his PhD in Chemistry from IIT Madras in 1989, following a BSc and MSc in Chemistry from the University of Kerala in 1981 and 1983, respectively.
-After his doctoral and post-doctoral studies in the USA, Dr Colacot went on to pursue an education in management, acquiring an MBA from Pennsylvania State University in 2005, while working at Johnson Matthey.
-Before joining Johnson Matthey in 1995, Dr Colacot had also worked as a Research Associate Southern Methodist University (TX, USA) on a project funded by Advanced Technology Program, as an Assistant Professor at Florida A&M University, and as a Post-Doctoral/Teaching Fellow at University of Alabama.
-Having climbed up the ranks from Development Associate (bench chemist), Dr Colacot is currently the Technical Fellow at Johnson Matthey, USA, the highest technical rank for a scientist with reports from different parts of the world.
+Dr Thomas J. Colacot received his PhD in Chemistry from IIT Madras, India, in 1989.
+After his post-doctoral studies in the USA, Dr Colacot went on to pursue an education in management, acquiring an MBA from Pennsylvania State University, USA, in 2005, while working at Johnson Matthey.
+Before joining Johnson Matthey in 1995, Dr Colacot had also worked as a Sr. Research Associate at Southern Methodist University (TX, USA) on a project funded by Advanced Technology Program in Ti, Zr and Hf based catalysts, as an Assistant Professor at Florida A&M University, and as a Post-Doctoral/Teaching Fellow at University of Alabama, where he worked in the area of Gr.
+III-V based Organometallics for electronic and material science applications.
+After working 22 years at Johnson Matthey, USA, Dr Colacot joined Millipore Sigma (a business of Merck KGaA, Darmstadt, Germany) at the Milwaukee site (USA) as the R & D Fellow, Director – Global Technology Innovation.
+Prior to that he was a Technical Fellow and Global R & D Manager (homogeneous catalysis) at Johnson Matthey, USA.

-As a researcher, Dr Colacot has focused on many areas of homogenous catalysis, particularly becoming proficient in palladium-catalysed cross-coupling.
-He also has extensive experience in organometallic and organic syntheses, and in process chemistry.
+As a researcher and technology leader, Dr Colacot has focused on many areas of research in Organic and Organometallic chemistry including homogenous catalysis, particularly becoming proficient in palladium-catalysed cross-coupling, organometallic and organic syntheses, and in process chemistry.
 His work is reflected in several patents to his name, more than one hundred peer-reviewed publications, and numerous invited lectures and seminars spanning India, USA, China, and Europe.
-His recently edited book: “New Trends in Cross Coupling: Theory and Applications” published by the Royal Society of Chemistry is widely used in academia and industry.
-Through his work, Dr Colacot is credited with being a leading influence in developing exceptional catalytic systems for the advancement of metal-catalysed synthetic organic chemistry for real world applications such as drug development, OLEDs/liquid crystals and agriculture.
-His emphasis in designing catalysts and catalytic processes has been on their applicability in industrial settings, particularly pertaining to agriculture, electronics and medicine.
-He is the finest example of a link between academia and industry.
+His edited 2015 book: “New Trends in Cross Coupling: Theory and Applications” published by the Royal Society of Chemistry is widely used in both academia and industry.

-Dr Colacot’s contributions to the field have resulted in many awards and accolades, amongst them the recent 2017 Catalysis Club of Philadelphia award for the outstanding contributions in catalysis, the prestigious IIT Madras 2016 Distinguished Alumnus Award for Technology Innovations and Chemical Research Society of India (2016 CRSI) Medal for outstanding contributions in Organometallics and Homogeneous Catalysis.
-He is the first Indian to be awarded the American Chemical Society (ACS) National Award in Industrial Chemistry in 2015.
-He also received the 2015 IPMI Henry Alfred Award (2015) from the International Precious Metal Institute, sponsored by the BASF.
+Dr Colacot’s contributions to the field have resulted in many awards and accolades, amongst them the prestigious 2017 Catalysis Club of Philadelphia Award, 2016 IIT Madras Distinguished Alumnus Award for Technology Innovations and Chemical Research Society of India (2016 CRSI) Medal for outstanding contributions in Organometallics and Homogeneous Catalysis.
+He was the first Indian to be awarded the American Chemical Society (ACS) National Award in Industrial Chemistry in 2015.
+He also received the 2015 IPMI Henry Alfred Award from the International Precious Metal Institute, sponsored by BASF.
 In 2014 he received the Indian American Kerala Culture and Civic Center Award for his outstanding contributions in Applied Sciences.
-In addition, he received Royal Society of Chemistry 2012 Applied Catalysis Award and Medal.
+In addition, he received the Royal Society of Chemistry 2012 Applied Catalysis Award and Medal.
 He is also a Fellow of the Royal Society of Chemistry, UK.